Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the states in a linear Gaussian SSM

-where the resulting ancestor indices $a^{(1:N)}_t$ are returned as \code{newAncestors} and stored in \code{ancestorIndices} for bookkeeping.
+The resampling step is implemented by a call to the function \code{sample} by: \begin{Code} <resampleParticles> = newAncestors <- sample(noParticles, replace = TRUE, prob = normalizedWeights[, t - 1]) ancestorIndices[, 1:(t - 1)] <- ancestorIndices[newAncestors, 1:(t - 1)] ancestorIndices[, t] <- newAncestors \end{Code} where the resulting ancestor indices $a^{(1:N)}_t$ are returned as \code{newAncestors} and stored in \code{ancestorIndices} for bookkeeping.
 Note that the particle lineage is also resampled at the same time as the particles.
 All this is done to keep track of the genealogy of the particle system over time.
 That is, the entire history of the particle system.

 \code{<propagateParticles>} The hypotheses regarding the state are updated by propagating the particle system forward in time by using the model.
 This corresponds to sampling from the \textit{particle proposal distribution} to generate new particles $x_t^{(i)}$ by